 FRIENDS provides targeted technical assistance and training to the Community-Based Child Abuse Prevention (CBCAP) Community as well as high-quality information to the general child abuse prevention community.
 Explore FRIENDS resources available in Spanish, including: Parent Leadership and Appreciation Resources, Parent & Practitioner Newsletter, and stories from their Voices of Parent Leaders series.
 Learn more.

 The first three years of life are the most important for lifelong mental health and well-being.
 ZERO TO THREE translates the science of early childhood development into real impact.
 Learn more about how early connections last a lifetime with ZERO TO THREE’s collection of more than 130 resources in Spanish.

-Healthy Steps – a program of ZERO TO THREE – created 10 handouts that offer easy to understand definitions and explanations of why Adverse Childhood Experiences (ACEs) are a problem and how to help protect children from toxic stress.
-Child- and family-serving professionals can use these handouts to share important information about ACEs toxic stress, and resilience-building interventions with parents to improve physical, emotional, and mental health for families.
+Healthy Steps – a program of ZERO TO THREE – created 10 handouts that offer easy-to-understand definitions and explanations of why Adverse Childhood Experiences (ACEs) are a problem and how to help protect children from toxic stress.
+Child- and family-serving professionals can use these handouts to share important information about ACEs toxic stress, and resilience-building interventions with parents to improve the physical, emotional, and mental health of families.
 Handouts in Spanish include:

 - Complete Collection of ACEs, Toxic Stress & Resilience Resources

 - ¿Qué son las Experiencias infantiles adversas* y por qué son importantes?
 (What are ACEs and Why Do They Matter?)